careerfamily/cookies/README.md

 	git pull

-Tell git that all  local changes should be sent
+Tell git that all local changes should be sent which a change message

 	git add .
+	git commit -m 'better things'

 Send changes to origin (github)